EugenePopovych/yithian/docs/roadmap.md

   Context: there are several ideas how to improve the UI:
     - change cursor and add other visual highltghts to the clickable elements like skills.
   Status: planned

-- Custom skills
-  Context: to provide max flexibility and to comply with popular practices we have to allow user to create their own skills at any time.
-  Notes: the more I think about it the more I understand that specialized skills are just custom skills.
-This could make the whole system a bit easier.
-  Status: proposed

 - Training checkbox for skills
   Context: as a user I want to mark my skills as Available For Training.
 I may also want to set it automatically when the skill is tested successfully.